muhmuhten/linode-docs/docs/tools-reference/custom-kernels-distros/install-coreos-on-a-kvm-linode.md

 ## Caveats

-When using this method, the CoreOS installer creates a partition table on the disk image, which will interfere with the Backups service, as the disk image will not be directly mountable.
+When using this method, the CoreOS installer creates a partition table on the disk image, which will interfere with the Backups service because the disk image will not be directly mountable.
 Unlike the case with most partitioned images, you *will* be able to resize the disk image holding a CoreOS system; however, it can only grow, not shrink.
 CoreOS will resize its root partition to fill the disk on next boot.